 In fact, many wonderful Australian men didn’t go to war.
 Most of them wanted to join their brothers and their mates.
 They, too, would have liked to serve their country, to be brave and perhaps to have an adventure.

 Instead, they stayed home and worked hard.
-They farmed to feed servicemen and civilians.
-They manufactured essential goods and kept the country running.
+Farmers worked to feed servicemen and civilians.
+Others manufactured essential goods and kept the country running.
 They made armaments and uniforms and boots and heavy machinery.

 My father, Keith Stone, didn’t go to war.
 He didn’t make his fortune and received no medals, not even a service medal.
 He didn’t get deferred pay or a war-service home or a hand-up to get a university education or a new trade.